Marta83/login_checker/README.md

 ### Installing

-1. Unzip the folder that contains the Symfony 3 application.

-2. From application root execute composer install and enter parameter.yml data when the installer required them.
+1. From application root execute composer install and enter parameter.yml data when the installer required them.
 (Redis host and port).

-3. To load initial data into Redis server, the execution of this command is needed from the project root:
+2. To load initial data into Redis server, the execution of this command is needed from the project root:

 ```
 php bin/console app:load-initial-data